-Accordingly, in light of the ongoing parallel work in the Demand Flexibility Rulemaking, SDG&E is proposing limited changes to Residential customer class rate design in this Application.
-In order to avoid conflicting proposals and workstreams, SDG&E plans to propose other changes to residential rate design in R.22-07-005 as they will likely be impacted by the changes in that proceeding.
-In this Application, SDG&E is proposing an update to TOU periods for all customer classes, including residential, and an update to the Medical Baseline Program discount methodology and an expansion of the Medical Baseline Program Discount to non-tiered
+Accordingly, in light of the narrowed scope in the Demand Flexibility Rulemaking, Track A, SDG&E is proposing changes to Residential customer class rate design in its supplemental testimony in the instant application.
+In order to avoid conflicting proposals and workstreams, SDG&E limits its proposed residential rate design changes in supplemental testimony to those issues that are out of scope or are unlikely to be addressed in a decision resulting from R.22-07-005, Track A. Thus, in this Application, SDG&E is proposing an update to TOU periods for all customer classes, including residential, to move the rate adjustment mechanism that moderates residential bill seasonality from the delivery rate to the commodity rate for its tiered residential rates, to adjust the super-off peak rate for Schedule EV-TOU-5 to recover marginal costs, and an update to the Medical Baseline Program discount methodology and an expansion of the Medical Baseline Program Discount to non-tiered rates.